Bias Testing and Mitigation in LLM-based Code Generation: Background

 \subsection{Bias in Code Generation Model}

 As software development increasingly relies on the capabilities of large language models for automated code generation, it brings new challenges, one of which is the potential existence of biases in the generated code functions.
 Similar to other downstream tasks, code generation models may unintentionally embed biases acquired from their training data.
-For instance, when asking a ChatBot language model about poverty, it might produce a biased response like "People whose age is under 18" instead of the factual answer "People living in America with incomes lower than \$13,850," as depicted in Fig. \ref{fig:biasincode}.
-Similarly, when we task Copilot to write a function for analyzing a person's poverty status, it generates the biased code function shown in Fig. \ref{fig:biasincode}, which assesses poverty solely based on age, highlighting how biases can be deeply ingrained in the logic of generated code.
+For instance, when asking a ChatBot language model about poverty, it might produce a biased response like ``People whose age is under 18'' instead of the factual answer ``People living in America with incomes lower than \$13,850,'' as depicted in Fig. \ref{fig:biasincode}.
+Similarly, when we task ChatGPT families\footnote{ We provide four examples where ChatGPT families generate bias code based on the evaluated task description in Figure 2: